 OKRs consist of an Objective, which defines a big goal to be achieved (the ‘what’ or ‘where do we want to go’), and up to 5 Key Results, which measure progress towards the objective (‘how do we know we’re making progress?’).

-Each OKR can also have Initiatives, which describe the work required to drive progress on the key results.
+Each Objective Key Results can also have Initiatives, which describe the work required to drive progress on the key results.
 We suggest starting with a maximum of 3 to 5 key results and adding more as your company gets familiar with the OKR framework.

 OKRs are created top-down and bottom-up.
 The only top-down OKRs should be your company-level OKRs.